Chart Color Schemes

 Westleigh is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Westleigh is around 4,635.
-This figure reflects an increase of 134 people since the 2021 Census, which reported a population of 4,501.
-The increase was inferred from AreaSearch's estimation of the resident population at 4,561 following examination of ABS ERP data released in June 2024 and address validation since the Census date.
-This results in a population density ratio of 1,213 persons per square kilometer.
-Westleigh's growth rate of 3.0% since the census is within 2.8 percentage points of the SA4 region's growth rate of 5.8%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods, driving primary population growth in the area.
+As of Feb 2026, Westleigh's population is estimated at around 4,635.
+This reflects an increase since the 2021 Census, which reported a population of 4,501 people.
+The latest estimate by AreaSearch, following examination of ABS ERP data release in June 2024 and address validation since the Census date, is 4,561 residents.
+Westleigh's population density is approximately 1,213 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Since the census, Westleigh has grown by 3.0%, positioning it within 2.8 percentage points of the SA4 region (5.8%).
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population